-- 1. In order to preserve the rural character of the town, new housing should be encouraged where sewage capability permits a higher density of housing near the existing villages.
+1. In order to preserve the rural character of the town, new housing should be encouraged where sewage capability permits a higher density of housing near the existing villages.
 This might be achieved through encouraging the use of the Planned Unit Development.
 However, moderate to low-income housing should not be confined to these areas.

-Planning Commission: On-going - 2.
-Those seeking building permits in less-accessible locations should be made aware that fire-fighting services for them may be limited, as compared to more accessible parts of town.
-Planning Commission: on-going - 3.
-The town should adopt subdivision regulations that will allow orderly growth and the provision of municipal services at an affordable cost to the community.
-Planning Commission: on-going - 4.
-Inform residents about federal and state programs for weatherizing, rehabilitation and home financing by making the information available through the town clerk's office.
-Town Clerk: on-going - 5.
-Consider the feasibility of offering density bonuses and other incentives for planned unit developments (PUD's) that provide affordable housing.
-Planning Commission: years 2-5 - 6.
-Single and two-family dwellings are most in keeping with the historic rural character of the town.
+2. Those seeking building permits in less-accessible locations should be made aware that fire-fighting services for them may be limited, as compared to more accessible parts of town.

+3. The town should adopt subdivision regulations that will allow orderly growth and the provision of municipal services at an affordable cost to the community.

+4. Inform residents about federal and state programs for weatherizing, rehabilitation and home financing by making the information available through the town clerk's office.

+Town Clerk: on-going

+5. Consider the feasibility of offering density bonuses and other incentives for planned unit developments (PUD's) that provide affordable housing.

+Planning Commission: years 2-5

+6. Single and two-family dwellings are most in keeping with the historic rural character of the town.
 Apartment structures of over four units should be considered under the provisions of the zoning by-law.
-Planning Commission: on-going